What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 1. You May Be Stressed Out

 If you’ve been feeling extra stressed lately, that could be why you’re craving pasta.
 When we’re under stress, our bodies release the hormone cortisol.
 Cortisol has been shown to increase appetite and cravings for high-carbohydrate foods.
-So if you’re feeling stressed, that could explain why pasta is sounding so good.
+So, if you’re feeling stressed, that could explain why pasta sounds so good.

 2. You Might Be Bored